Advestis/.github/profile/README.md

 * [RICE](https://github.com/Advestis/RICE) : Implementation of a rule based prediction algorithm called RICE (Rule Induction Covering Estimator).
 RICE is a deterministic and interpretable algorithm, for regression problem.
 * [Color and Style Cycler](https://github.com/Advestis/color-style-cycler) : Cycler for matplotlib.
 Can cycle through combination of colors and line or marker styles
 * [AdTypingDecorators](https://github.com/Advestis/adtypingdecorators) : Python decorators allowing to check and/or enforce types in functions' arguments based on typing hints
+* [TableWriter](https://github.com/cottephi/tablewriter) : Class used to produce a ready-to-compile **.tex** file containing a table from a pandas or dask DataFrame object.
+Can also compile the **.tex** to produce a **.pdf**.
+Developped by our Lead Python Engineer Philippe Cotte.
+* [AdNMTF](https://github.com/Advestis/adnmtf) : Non-Negative Matrix and Tensor Factorizations co-developped with our biostatistician Paul Fogel.

-## Our public repositories associated to published papers
+## Our published papers

 * [Elsevier Energy and AI 2022](https://github.com/Advestis/els_paper) : Repository for the Elsevier Energy and AI 2022 paper "Stress Testing Electrical Grids: Generative Adversarial Networks For Load Scenario Generation"

-## Public packages developped by our team

-* [TableWriter](https://github.com/cottephi/tablewriter) : Class used to produce a ready-to-compile .tex file containing a table from a pandas or dask DataFrame object.
-Can also compile the .tex to produce a .pdf.
-Developped by our lead python engineer Philippe Cotte.
-* [AdNMTF](https://github.com/Advestis/adnmtf) : Non-Negative Matrix and Tensor Factorizations.
-Developped by Paul Fogel.